 At the project sites where the project specifications include effluent streams, the discharge of effluent is subject to the Effluent Regulations under the Environmental Quality Act of Malaysia and has to meet the discharge standards.
 Monitoring is normally conducted three times over a project cycle, i.e. at the start of a project, midway through the project, and on project completion.
-Effluent discharges are monitored for Total Suspended Solids (TSS), Dissolved Oxygen (DO), Oil & Grease (O&G), pH, Biochemical Oxygen Demand (BOD_g), Chemical Oxygen Demand (COD), E-Coli, and Ammoniacal Nitrogen (NK2-N).
+Effluent discharges are monitored for Total Suspended Solids (TSS), Dissolved Oxygen (DO), Oil & Grease (O&G), pH, Biochemical Oxygen Demand (BOD5), Chemical Oxygen Demand (COD), E-Coli, and Ammoniacal Nitrogen (NH3-N).

-Discharges of effluent at site are often erratic, depending on the work cycle and work progress of the project, as well as size of project to accommodate living quarters for workers at site.
-Effluent discharges may also increase during the rainy days, or there may be no discharges during hot dry days, or when the work cycle does not use water.
+Discharge of effluents at site are often erratic, depending on the work cycle and work progress of the project, as well as size of the project to accommodate living quarters for workers at site.
+Effluent discharges may also increase during the rainy days, or there may be no discharges during hot dry days.

-In 2019 samples were taken for discharges from January to December at various project sites.
-All the projects except for one have exceeded the limit of 100mg/L.
+In 2020, samples were taken for discharges from January to December at various project sites.
+All the projects have complied with the permissible limit of 100mg/L.